Arditi: The Eleventh Battle of the Isonzo and its aftermath

 In the early hours of August 19, the 2nd Company ran across the bridge under fire and found itself on the other side with its entire force.
 The Arditi quickly attacked the front lines in the Osvje valley and captured several prisoners, a mortar, a 37mm gun and a 77mm gun.
 Without stopping, they broke into the rear where they surprised the enemy reinforcements that were preparing a counterattack, pushing them into the valley and forcing the survivors to surrender.
 The loot of the Arditi was added to three machine guns, a Machine-Pistol captured by the Austro-Hungarians and a second mortar.
 Resuming the advance, the Arditi together with the Alpini attacked and occupied height 511 and remained in line until 18:00.
 The following day they returned to Kambresko where they rejoined the 1st Company.

 South of Loga, the 4th Company operated and was attached to the 21st Bersaglieri Regiment of the V Bersaglieri Brigade which, with the I Bersaglieri Brigade, formed the 47th Division.
 The Division was tasked with breaking through the first enemy defensive line on the Bainsizza, consisting of three fortified hills: Fratta, Semmer and height 856.
 The Company commanded by Captain Salvadori began the crossing at 11pm on August 18 and by midnight was completely on the other bank south of Loga.
 At dawn the Arditi attacked the first positions at the foot of the Fratta and subsequently took possession of height 300 from which they could attack the top of the hill.
-However, since they were isolated from the rest of the V Brigade and risked being surrounded, they retreated.
+However, since they were isolated from the rest of the V Bersaglieri Brigade and risked being surrounded, they retreated.
 The Brigade reorganized and the 4th Company was attached to the XXXVII Bersaglieri Battalion.
 The next day the Battalion attacked the Fratta with the Assault Company in the lead and managed to occupy the top of the hill.
 Arditi and Bersaglieri repelled various counterattacks until the 4th Company was also withdrawn to the western bank.
 In the meantime, the Semmer and height 856 were also occupied by the I Bersaglieri Brigade and the first Austro-Hungarian line was broken.

 More difficult was the debut of the 3rd Assault Company which was sent much further south near Gorizia under the command of the 48th Division.
 The Company, attached to the "Lambro" Brigade, had the task of occupying the positions of San Marco and Belpoggio but, although the Arditi managed to take Belpoggio, San Marco remained in enemy hands and the other Italian units were also pushed back.
 Since the attack had been suspended there was no longer any reason to keep the Arditi at the front and so the 3rd Company was also brought back to the rear.